Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 - RttJointStateSubscriber.cpp

-Header inclusion¶
+Header Includes¶

-#include <cnoid/BodyItem>.
+#include <cnoid/BodyItem>

-#include <cnoid/LazyCaller>.
+#include <cnoid/LazyCaller>

 Member Variables¶